slimjim777/cubox-gadget/README.md

-# Nitrogen6x Gadget Snap
+# Cubox-i Gadget Snap

-This repository contains the source for an Ubuntu Core gadget snap for the Nitrogen6x.
-Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for `nitrogen6q_defconfig` at release `v2018.11` and produce a bootable gadget snap with the resulting binaries.
+This repository contains the source for an Ubuntu Core gadget snap for the Cubox-i.
+Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for `mx6cuboxi_defconfig` at release `v2019.04` and produce a bootable gadget snap with the resulting binaries.

 ## Gadget Snaps